spm/spm-docs/docs/reference/annotated_bibliography.md

 A more sophisticated use of PCA occurs in the context of Generalised Eigenimage Analysis (GEA) [3] where the principal component is found which is maximally expressed in one experimental condition/group and minimally expressed in another (eg. control and patient groups).

 Friston et al. [4] apply Multi-Dimensional Scaling (MDS) to data from schizophrenic and control subjects.
 The MDS procedure maps functionally connected areas into similar positions in a 2D or 3D map.
 This results in a `functional map' rather than an `anatomical map'.
 For the data studied, abnormal connectivity patterns were observed in a schizophrenic group.
 The MDS algorithm works by preserving pairwise distances between data in the original high dimensional space and data in the low dimensional (2D or 3D) visualisation space.
-If the distance metric is chosen to be the Euclidian distance then MDS turns out to be equivalent to projecting the data onto the first 2 or 3 principal components.
+If the distance metric is chosen to be the Euclidean distance then MDS turns out to be equivalent to projecting the data onto the first 2 or 3 principal components.

 A second useful multivariate procedure is the Multivariate Linear Model (MLM) (see eg. [3]) which maps one set of variables to another, ie. there are multiple independent variables (inputs) and multiple dependent variables (outputs).
 This is to be contrasted with the Linear Model (LM) or General Linear Model (GLM) which has multiple independent variables but only a single dependent variable (eg. the model for a voxel in a standard SPM analysis).
 The multivariate analysis of covariance (ManCova), for example, may be implemented using an MLM - the MLM is to ManCova what the LM is to the analysis of variance (Anova).